Los Angeles Public Library

-The Los Angeles Public Library system (LAPL) is a public library system in Los Angeles, California.
-The system holds more than six million volumes, and with around 19 million residents in the Los Angeles Metropolitan area, it serves the largest population of any public library system in the United States.
-The system is overseen by a Board of Library Commissioners with five members appointed by the mayor of Los Angeles in staggered terms.
+The Los Angeles Public Library (LAPL) is a public library system in Los Angeles, California, operating separate from the Los Angeles County Public Library system.
+The system holds more than six million volumes, and with around 19 million residents in the Greater Los Angeles area, it serves the largest metropolitan population of any public library system in the United States.
+The system is overseen by a Board of Library Commissioners with five members appointed by the mayor of Los Angeles in staggered terms, and operates 72 library branches throughout the city.
 In 1997 a local historian described it as "one of the biggest and best-regarded library systems in the nation."

 History

 The Los Angeles Library Association was formed in late 1872, and by early 1873, a well-stocked reading room had opened in the Downey Block at Temple and Main streets under the first librarian, John Littlefield.

 The original library consisted of two rooms.
 The larger room was called the "Book Room," and the smaller room was called the "Conversation Room," which contained newspapers, tables, chairs, and spittoons for the chess and checkers players who gathered there.

 Women were not initially involved in the conception and development of the Los Angeles Library Association.
 First Lady of California Maria Downey was given an honorary membership out of "courtesy," but otherwise, no women were listed in the association's founding documents, women were not represented on the board, and women were denied access to the library's reading room.
 However, this changed in 1876 when the association decided to implement a "Ladies Room."
 While this new room did not offer any books, it did provide a number of magazines and comfortable sofa and chairs for local clubwomen to use.

 After Mary Foy was appointed as the first head woman librarian in 1880, her appointment was viewed as an act of charity by Mayor Toberman, who may have thought Foy to be in need of a job.
-Joanne Passet even posited that Foy's nomination, and librarian nominations in general, were seen as “an honorable means of assisting needy men and women in the community.”
+Joanne Passet even posited that Foy's nomination, and librarian nominations in general, were seen as "an honorable means of assisting needy men and women in the community."
 This notion was mostly confirmed when Foy was replaced by Jessie Gavitt, whose economic need was deemed greater than Foy's by the board.
-Following Foy's appointment, the LAPL would go on to be “headed by a series of women administrators” for the next 25 years.
-These administrators included, Mary E. Foy (1880-1884), Jessie Gavitt (1884-1889), Lydia Prescott (1889), Tessa Kelso (1889-1895), Clara Fowler (1895-1897), Harriet Child Wadleigh (1897-1900), and Mary L. Jones (1900-1905).
+Following Foy's appointment, the LAPL would go on to be "headed by a series of women administrators" for the next 25 years.
+These administrators included, Mary E. Foy (1880–1884), Jessie Gavitt (1884–1889), Lydia Prescott (1889), Tessa Kelso (1889–1895), Clara Fowler (1895–1897), Harriet Child Wadleigh (1897–1900), and Mary L. Jones (1900–1905).